Air Duct Cleaning

 You have inspected your air duct system and are not too thrilled by your own discoveries.
 You decide that a good cleaning is in order and you would like to do it yourself.

-Never forget that when it comes to duct cleaning, no step could be skipped, and the pollutants or contaminants that accumulate in your duct system have to be eradicated 100%, otherwise you risk re-contamination of the entire system.
+Never forget that when it comes to duct cleaning, no step can be skipped, and the pollutants or contaminants that accumulate in your duct system have to be eradicated 100%, otherwise you risk re-contamination of the entire system.

 As with any other home improvement operation, you need to get the appropriate tools before starting.
 Here are the essentials: